top of page

 Good Mourning

 First, let me say that we never 'get over a loss.'
 This is something that should be explained to our patients as a means of showing respect for the gravity of what they are going through.
-Rather, I explain to my patients that it is more realistic to think of digesting a loss.
+Instead, I explain that it is more realistic to think of digesting a loss.
 An analogy to reckless eating in not inappropriate: on a Thanksgiving day when one has eaten too much, the bolus of food within feels foreign, almost painful.
 Slowly, as the hours pass, the food becomes integrated into the self and and one begins to feel normal, hopefully even well nourished.

 Having given a sketch of healthy mourning let us now look at elements that can create interference.

 Paradoxically, one destructive element is a history of conflict with the lost love one.
 Bitterness or disappointment in a relationship can act like sand in a psychic wound.
 The reasons for this are that people often find negative feelings toward people they love unacceptable, so they suppress awareness of these feelings.
-Suppression of feelings almost always creates a kind of stagnation.
+Suppression of feelings almost always creates emotional stagnation.
 The psychology of all of this can be quite complicated and is related to a second irritant in the wound of loss, that is, a narcissistic attachment to the lost one.

-So if the person we have lost is somehow linked with a narcissistic core that is unhealthy it greatly complicates the mourning process because the energy that was attached to the lost one boomerangs back to the self at such a core level that it becomes frozen in the psyche.
-The loss becomes undigestible.
+So if the person we have lost is somehow linked with a narcissistic core that is unhealthy it greatly complicates the mourning process because the energy that was attached to the lost one recoils back to the self at such a core level that it becomes frozen in the psyche.
+The loss becomes indigestible.
 Children experiencing loss can often be troubled by such complications as can dependent adults.

 Sometimes it is as straightforward as identifying and helping patients with practical concerns that threaten the patient's sense of basic security, such as financial issues.
 In other cases, especially when there is a troubled relationship to the lost one, or problematic narcissistic ties, the psychological work can be complicated.